 There’s nothing more powerful than actually seeing rolling hills and mountains, walking through forests and fields or busy city streets, hearing the noises of factories, the smells of the beach or a harbour.
 It allows you to write with experience.

 Research is important to gain a greater understanding of how something works.
-If rivers form a big part of your story, learn how they work, the different types of river, how tributaries and meanders are formed, and so on.
+If rivers form a big part of your story, learn how they work, the different types of rivers, how tributaries and meanders are formed, and so on.

 Again this gives your voice more authority and gives you the tools to describe things with confidence and conviction, which will only do wonders for your fantasy worldbuilding.

-Fantasy Worldbuilding Guide Books
+Fantasy Worldbuilding Books

 Linked to the above, one way you can learn how to world build is to study how to do it.
 There are plenty of great world building books and fiction writing books that you can turn to for guidance.
 Here are some of them below: